A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Introduction

 \section{Introduction}

-\dropcap{U}ntil this work, it was widely believed that neural networks could not solve advanced mathematics problems \cite{choi20217}.
-However, such unsuccessful studies used only text-based pre-training.
-We now demonstrate that a neural network that is both pre-trained on text \textit{and} fine-tuned on code can successfully answer advanced university-level mathematics problems by program synthesis.
+\dropcap{U}ntil this work; it was widely believed that neural networks could not solve advanced mathematics problems \cite{choi20217}.
+However, the previous unsuccessful studies used only text-based pre-training.
+We now demonstrate that a neural network, OpenAI Codex, that is pre-trained on text \textit{and} fine-tuned on code automatically answers $81\%$ of university-level mathematics problems by program synthesis using few-shot learning.

-Figure \ref{fig:teaser} illustrates example problems to compute the volume generated by rotating the graph of a single variable function around an axis, compute the Lorenz attractor and its projection, and compute and demonstrate the geometry of the singular value decomposition (SVD).
-For the first time, we demonstrate that a single machine learning model can not only solve these example problems, but solve their entire courses, and other mathematics courses, at scale.
+Figure \ref{fig:teaser} illustrates several example problems: computing the volume generated by rotating the graph of a single variable function around an axis, computing the Lorenz attractor and its projection, and computing and demonstrating the geometry of a singular value decomposition (SVD).
+For the first time, we show that a single machine learning model can solve these example problems and solve a wide variety of mathematics courses at scale.